What to expect from GIPS 2020?

 Why is a Global Investment Performance Standard needed?

 This is not a new issue.
 It arose at the end of the last century as a result of the accelerating globalisation of financial markets and the financial management industry.
-Competition is becoming international and investors are faced with a considerably wider range of investment products.
+Competition is becoming international and investors are facing a considerably wider range of investment products.

-However, given the different practices and regulations from one country to another, the comparison of fund management and performance calculation techniques is complicated.
+However, given the different practices and regulations, the comparison of fund management and performance calculation techniques is complicated.
 On the one hand, competition between investment firms is unbalanced because some countries have stronger regulations than others.
 And on the other hand, investors have to select funds without being able to compare them transparently.

 In 1995, the CFA Institute began the development of a standardised approach for presenting the performance of mandates and dedicated funds to ensure :